 Cooking oil or grease is not acceptable, as it is a liquid.
 Liquid wastes are not part of the curbside collection system.
-For significant amounts, try a local restaurant to see if they may let you pour your used cooking oil into their collection container for proper handling.
+For significant amounts, vegetable-based cooking oil can be dropped off at the Mission Recycling Depot.

 Can I include cat litter or dog feces?